-I am a professional full-time tutor specialising in Philosophy & Religious Studies A levels.
+I am a professional full-time tutor and qualified examiner specialising in Philosophy & Religious Studies A levels.
 I have an Undergraduate degree in Philosophy from The University of York and a Masters degree from King's College London, also in Philosophy.

-I'm passionate and enthusiastic about Philosophy and RS and I do my best to ensure that rubs off as much as possible on my students.
-There's no greater motivator to study than actually being interested in what you're studying and I'm very fortunate to be tutoring a subject that is quite simply inherently fascinating.
-I really enjoy cultivating the skill of communicating difficult abstract ideas.
+Passionate: I'm enthusiastic about Philosophy and RS and I do my best to ensure that rubs off as much as possible on my students.
+There's no greater motivator to study than actually being interested in what you're studying and I'm very fortunate to be tutoring a subject that is inherently fascinating.

-I devote a significant amount of time to explaining exactly how to structure and write essays.
-With sufficient time and attention, essay writing is quite straight forward, yet not understanding how to do essays can really let students down.
+Focus on essay writing: With sufficient time and attention essay writing is quite straight forward, yet not understanding how to do essays can really let students down.
 The truth is, it's possible to know all of the information in the text book perfectly and yet still fail if essay technique is bad.

 |Availability||Weekends, Weekdays (all times)|

 |University of York||2012||Bachelors||2:1 Philosophy|